containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-windows.md

 ## Older WSL versions might lead to networking issues

 Older versions of WSL might cause networking issues, such as the `Get-NetTCPConnection` error, indicating that the WSL loopback forwarding facility is not functioning correctly.
-Recent versions of WSL do not have this issue
+Recent versions of WSL do not have this issue.
-Recent WSL versions do not have the issue.

 #### Solution